TosbackCgusBridge-Bot/CGUs-versions/Kayak/Privacy Policy.md

 Protecting Your Information

 KAYAK has a security program intended to keep the information stored in our systems protected from unauthorized access.
-We store your information in secure data centers located in the United States.
+We store your information in secure data centers located in the United States and in Switzerland.
 Our systems are configured with data encryption, or scrambling technologies and firewalls constructed to industry standards.
 We also use Secure Socket Layer (SSL) technology that protects the data you send over the Internet.
 Third party security firms review our internal security policies and documentation regularly.
 The bottom line is, when it comes to information security, we mean business.

 Cookies (Not The Kind You Eat With Milk)